h4med/RaspberryPi_Configuration/README.md

 ~# ls /sys/bus/spi/devices/spi1.0/net/
 can0
 ```

-# Stress test
+## Step9: Test & Monitor Hardware
 You can stress test CPUs with fake copy command:
 ```
 $ dd if=/dev/zero of=/dev/null &
 ```
 This will copy zeros to null very fast so one core goes up to 100%.
-To stess all CPUs you can run the command as many as CPU cores you have. to stop it simply run:
+To stress all CPUs you can run the command as many as CPU cores you have. to stop it simply run:
 ```
 $ killall dd
 ```